martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Spatial distribution of interquartile range of a width of a street profile measured within 3 topological steps on morphological tessellation in the area of Prague’s city centre and its surroundings.](source/figures/ch7/sdsSPW_rangeIQ3_map.pdf "Spatial distribution of IQ range"){#fig:sdsSPW_rangeIQ3_map width=100%}

 Figure \ref{fig:sdsSPW_rangeIQ3_map} illustrates *interquartile range of a width of a street profile* measured within 3 topological steps on morphological tessellation.
-That reflects range of values, so it is a first proxy of diversity.
+That reflects range of values, so it is a proxy of statistical dispersion.
 In the example above it does divide places with either major street or generally wider streets from predominantly homogenous areas.
 The distribution of values is balanced, but truncated at 0 (range could not be negative).
-We can identify certain similarity with the patterns on previous figure \ref{fig:sdsSPW_meanIQ3_map}, because wider street (i.e., higher interquartile mean) causes bigger range, but the pattern are not identical.
+We can identify certain similarity with the patterns on previous figure \ref{fig:sdsSPW_meanIQ3_map}, because wider street (i.e., higher interquartile mean) causes bigger range, but the patterns are not identical.

 ![Spatial distribution of interdecile Theil index of a width of a street profile measured within 3 topological steps on morphological tessellation in the area of Prague’s city centre and its surroundings.](source/figures/ch7/sdsSPW_theilID3_map.pdf "Spatial distribution of Theil index"){#fig:sdsSPW_theilID3_map width=100%}

 Figure \ref{fig:sdsSPW_theilID3_map} illustrates *interdecile Theil index of a width of a street profile* measured within 3 topological steps on morphological tessellation.
-It is another character capturing diversity, this time based on inequality of distribution.
-The resulting map then shows as the most *unequal* area around Vaclavske sq. (darker red) where one street (in this case elongated square) is significantly different from the other.
-Previously highlight areas of wider streets are not so from the perspective of Theil index.
+The resulting map shows as the most *unequal* area around Vaclavske sq. (darker red) where one street (in this case elongated square) is significantly different from the other.
+Previously highlighted areas of wider streets are not so from the perspective of Theil index.
 The distribution has a long tail, somewhat typical for Theil index applied to morphometric characters.

 ![Spatial distribution of interdecile Simpson index of a width of a street profile measured within 3 topological steps on morphological tessellation in the area of Prague’s city centre and its surroundings.](source/figures/ch7/sdsSPW_simpson_map.pdf "Spatial distribution of Simpson index"){#fig:sdsSPW_simpson_map width=100%}

 The last contextual character, shown on figure \ref{fig:sdsSPW_simpson_map}, is *Simpson diversity index of a width of a street profile* measured within 3 topological steps on morphological tessellation.
 The values in this case are binned using Natural Breaks (*k=7*).
 It captures (inversely) similar information as Theil index, but that is not the rule.
-These two are, indeed, related as both capture diversity of values, but the relationship between them is not fixed as will be illustrated in the next section.
+These two are somewhat related as both capture dispersion of values, but the relationship between them is not fixed as will be illustrated in the next section.

 Depending on the spatial distribution of primary characters, contextual pattern may be more similar to each other (like in the case above) or less similar.
 However, as illustrated in the chapter on primary characters, the visual assessment is not enough.